Villainous (TV series): Season 1 (2021)

-Phase Two

-Orientation Videos for Villains

-This is a series of 10-to-11-minute Spanish-language specials that feature Black Hat and Dr. Flug criticizing villains from other Cartoon Network shows (which is take place in the timelines of history).
-The Q&A special is an exception, at 14 minutes and without a focus on a particular villain.

 Reception

 The reception of the series has been relatively positive.
 In June 2017, Victor Pineda Trujillo said that the mini-shorts had "a touch of humor from the 90's cartoons," is about overcoming demons of your life, has wonderful artwork, and a great message.
 In 2019, E.M.
 Lee reviewed the show's pilot, noting the enormous fanbase of the series, said the pilot was worth waiting for, and argues that the episode is very creative, having "highly entertaining" characters, which have an interesting dynamic with each other.
 Lee also praised the animation and argued that it introduces the "core set pieces" of the series, giving the audience "enough to get them interested in the rest of the series."
 Other reviewers said that Villainous is suited for fans of The Grim Adventures of Billy & Mandy and Invader Zim while some said it gained online popularity for "lampooning popular Cartoon Network Shows."
 In March 2018, Catherine Lencione of Michigan Journal, a student publication of the University of Michigan–Dearborn, called the show unique and fun, with "colorful animation and character designs," saying it has the possibility of evolving "into something great."